vJourneyman/lakgraph/content/GM Rob Blake speaks to the media before the 2022-23 Regular Season.md

+um you know most of our coaching staff all of our coaching staff is pretty much equal in that situation too so

+> Q: In past seasons you had players claimed
+> off waivers from the LA Kings.
+This season is
+>  there any time or thought spent paying attention to other teams rosters when making your decision about when to expose
+>
-um you know most of our coaching staff all of our coaching staff is pretty much equal in that situation too so there any attention to other than making your decision um yeah you know we go over that constantly if if we if we're in a healthy situation we have players that that may have to be exposed in waivers when do you when you put them on and when don't you and I mean there's two thoughts you put them on early but then the team can claim them and look at them you put them on later that still allows the team to have injuries most of
+> A: um yeah you know we go over that constantly if if we if we're in a healthy situation we have players that that may have to be exposed in waivers when do you when you put them on and when don't you and I mean there's two  thoughts you put them on early but then the team can claim them and look at them you put them on later that still allows the team to have injuries most of